Timeshare Resales = Timeshare Fraud

 Ultimately, timeshares do not have the expected value for consumers.

-Any salesperson that has at least a couple of months working in the industry knows that timeshares have an economic value much lower than the customer desires.
+Any salesperson who has spent at least a couple of months working in the industry knows that timeshares have an economic value much lower than the customer desires.

-This is why they engage in deception by claiming to potential customers that if they buy a new timeshare, they are committed to help selling their current timeshare.
+This is why they engage in deception by claiming to potential customers that if they buy a new timeshare, they are committed to helping sell their current timeshare.

 This fraudulent sales practice is commonly used by sales managers as well as timeshare developers; however, they are very clever and very well protected.